-- Coo this form to openly the editionheed originating on your new control parior.

 Section 1 - Owner and location details

 Truckwash owner/Council name:

 Name of Truckwash location and address:

 Avdata Location Code (if known):

 Contact name for this order:

 Phone: Email:

 Section 2 - Plate details

 Use boxes and checkboxes below to specify details for engraving on your control panel.
-These would normally include the name of the Council or business which owns the truckwash, a contact phone number, and a label for each outlet control1.
-Use outlet numbers Use other labels: (max 9 characters for each) FOR KEYS AND ENQUIRIES PHONE AVDATA NATIONAL TRUCKWASH SYSTEM We will business NAME and phone contacts can be placed here OFF OFF
+These would normally include the name of the Council or business which owns the truckwash, a contact phone number, and a label for each outlet control.

 Section 3 - Authorisation for engraving

 Avdata is hereby authorised to supply a control panel engraved as specified in Section 2.

-Please quote Purchase Order #
+Please quo te Purchase Order #

 Signature: Date:

 Name:

 Position:

 Phone: Email:

-&lt;sup>1Illustrated panel has 2 outlets - your panel will be supplied as specified in your order and may have fewer or more outlet controls than shown.
+Illustrated panel has 2 outlets - your panel will be supplied as specified in your order and may have fewer or more outlet controls than shown.